UFRed2Green/Red2Green/README.md

 These only need to be run during the initial setup or when the database schema changes.
 They ensure Prisma, Docker, and PostgreSQL all work together correctly.

-1. [Install Docker for desktop](https://www.docker.com/get-started/).
+1. [Install Docker for desktop](https://www.docker.com/get-started/) and open the app.
 This is used to run the local PostgreSQL database in a consistent containerized environment.

 2. Generate the Prisma client
     (creates the database client from schema.prisma)